-- Taste one of the blackberries before starting the recipe.
-If the berry is pretty sweet, you may want to reduce the amount of sugar a bit.
+- Taste one of the blackberries before starting the recipe and if it’s sweet, you may want to reduce the amount of sugar a bit.

 - Make sure the baking powder is fresh.
 If it’s old, it may not work properly and the biscuits won’t rise very much.